SkullCrusher/Artflare/README.md

 ![logo](example.gif)

 ## Getting started
 To run this you just have to yarn install and deploy the wrangler model.

-## Installing
+Once you get your worker url replace the domain value in "src\containers\Game\index.js"

 ```console
 yarn install
 wrangler publish --new-class ArtRoom --new-class RateLimiter